 - No DNA from plesiosaurs or other unexplained biological hosts (Oh darn...)

 The Eel Theory

 The Loch Ness Monster as an eel was considered as early as 1933.
 Investigators felt that a giant specimen could be the culprit.
-As the DNA tests and local knowledge about the loch's species proved, Loch Ness teems with eels and a few are unusually large.
-However, the species as identified as the European eel and they aren't big enough to account for Nessie's size.
-Not unless the large size of the loch allows them to grow bigger than their normal 1.5 meters (4 feet, 11 inches).
+As the DNA tests and local knowledge about the Loch's species proved, Loch Ness teems with eels and a few are unusually large.
+However, the species was identified as the European eel and they aren't big enough to account for Nessie's size.
+Not unless the large size of the Loch allows them to grow bigger than their normal 1.5 meters (4 feet, 11 inches).